How much is one year of maximum CPP contributions worth?

 I’ve had a number of clients recently who wanted to know how their future CPP contributions would affect their retirement pension.
 After seeing a range of impacts for this group of clients, it struck me that the issue would be a good subject for this month’s article.

 You may have heard me say previously that each year of maximum CPP contributions is worth about $25.00 towards an age-65 retirement pension.
-I stand by that statement as a reasonable average, but it doesn’t apply in all situations.
+That used to be quite valid, but now the actual amount is over $30.00, even without considering the “enhanced CPP” component.

 Where does the 39 years come from?
 The maximum CPP contributory period is from age 18 to 65, which is 47 years.
 The general dropout is 17%.
 What’s left is 83% of 47 years, which is 39 years.